Creating a Plugin

 - The current version number of the plugin, for example, 1.0 or 1.0.3.

-When setting the version, keep in mind that WP uses the version_compare() function for version comparison.
-Therefore, when changing the version, ensure that the new version is higher.
+When installing a version, keep in mind that WP uses the function version_compare() to compare versions.
+Therefore, when changing the version, make sure that the new version is higher.
 For example, 1.02 is greater than 1.1.

 - Plugin URI: